 Create a New Budget

 To create a budget, select the New Budget button on the upper left.
-The following image shows the button and its drop-down menu.
+The following image shows the button,

 View Your List of Existing Budgets

 Your budget list includes any budget that you have permission to edit or to view.
 The following information is displayed for each budget on your list:

 - Title – the title of your budget; click on the title to open your budget in the same tab or right-click to open in a new tab

 - An “upgraded” or “legacy” chip may follow the title due to the legacy format retirement.
 Review the Automatically Upgraded Legacy Budgets article for complete details.

 - Principal Investigator – the first and last name of the person designated as the PI on the budget’s primary worksheet